Apricot Seed Kernels are a Top 10 Super Seed!

 What is B17?

-B17 is a substance found naturally in over 1200 different foods, including the seeds of many kinds of fruits, such as apricots, plums, cherries, oranges, nectarines, apples and peaches, as well as many raw nuts.
-Our natural B17 supplement is extracted from apricot kernels.
-B17 was the name given to the purified form of the molecule by a biochemist named Ernst T Krebs in 1952.
-B17 is a natural product found in over 1,200 foods.
-Today it is extracted from apricot seeds/kernels.
+B17 is a substance found naturally in over 1200 different foods, including the seeds of many fruits, such as apricots, plums, cherries, oranges, nectarines, apples and peaches, as well as many raw nuts.
+Our natural B17 supplement is extracted from apricot seeds.
+B17 was the name given to the purified form of the molecule (Amygdalin) by a biochemist named Ernst T Krebs in 1952.

 Why is B17 Important?